rhaido/ascii-b/README.md

     o#+-@

-In reality, it is a diode, with the connecting wire going right under and along the component, thus making impossible to use hashes.
-Happily, there is nothing around to confuse us, and it's actually possible to guess, how the component should be placed.
+In reality, it was a diode, with the connecting wire going right under and along the component, thus making impossible to use hashes.
+Happily, there is nothing around to confuse us, and it's relatively easy to "decrypt", how the component should be placed.
 In more difficult situations the **&** or **"** should be added.